 I wonder about sensory experience inside of dreams.
 Why is it so different from waking life?

-One obvious answer could be that our sense organs aren’t engaged inside the dream.
-That would be a reasonable response, except for the fact that individuals do report sensory experience in dreams, and we do have visual memories even though our eyes are presumably closed while asleep and we aren’t using our visual sense to see the objects in the dreams.
+One obvious answer could be that our sense organs aren’t anywhere near as engaged when we are asleep as they are when we are awake.
+That would be a reasonable response, except for the fact that individuals do report sensory experience in dreams, and we do have a lot of visual memories even though our eyes are presumably closed while asleep, and we aren’t using our visual sense to see the objects in the dreams.

-Perhaps, we pay a different kind of attention in dreams than we do in waking life?
+Perhaps, the answer is that we pay a different kind of attention in dreams than we do in waking life.
 Maybe this is why we are so focused on the visual or why we more often only recall the visual upon waking.

 Perhaps blind individuals are used to giving greater attention to other sensory experiences in their environment and are already therefore prepped for such experiences in dreams.